MishkatAhmedKhan/XOROJ/README.md

   Anyone can create problems or contests.
 The interface is intuitive and similar to other online judges.

 * **Submitting Code**
-  Users can submit code to problems, which is executed in Docker containers for sandboxing.
+  Users submit C++ code, which is compiled with `g++` and executed natively via `ProcessBuilder` with time and memory limits.

 * **Viewing Results**
-  Submission results and scores are displayed on the frontend in real-time.
+  Submission results (AC, WA, TLE, MLE, RE, CE) and scores are displayed on the frontend.

 ---